 - Demonstrated experience and application of immunohistochemistry.

-- Bachelor's degree in biological sciences or related field.
+- Bachelor's degree in natural sciences, engineering, or information technology.

 SKILLS AND ABILITIES